caleb531/imessage-conversation-analyzer/README.md

 2. The first and last name of the contact, via the `-c`/`--contact` flag
    1. If the contact has no last name on record, you can just pass the first name
+   2. You can also pass any phone number or email address associated with the contact; keep in mind that analysis will still run on all phone numbers / email addresses associated with the contact, not just the one you specify

 #### Example